serinamarie/PlanetData.Vision/README.md

 ## Running tests

-As only 2 endpoints exist for the Flask API, only a few tests exist for this application.
+As only 3 endpoints exist for the Flask API, only a few tests exist for this application, unfortunately.
 This area should be more robust in a later build.

 To run, navigate to the application directory of the repository and type: